Christian Marriage Counseling

 More effective communication

 Less frequent arguments

 How do I know if I need a marriage counselor?

 Many couples wait about five years after having difficulties before seeking counseling.
-They feel like they have a pretty good handle on their relationship and don’t need to seek help.
-It’s only after they’ve exhausted all of their own skills in resolution that they seek counseling.
+Typically, this is because they feel like they have a pretty good handle on their relationship and don’t need to seek help.
+It’s only after they’ve exhausted all of their own skills that they seek counseling.
 Couples in this scenario can still see great results.
 But, couples are likely to see resolution more quickly the sooner they reach out to a counselor.

-If you are having difficulties in your communication or if you struggle to resolve conflict, it just might be time to see a counselor.
-Couples who are struggling with intimacy concerns can also find marriage counseling helpful.
-If you feel disconnected, but you’d like to stay married, marriage counseling can be a great benefit.
-Finally, if you’re feeling more like really great roommates than romantic partners, it’s time to see a marriage counselor.
+If you are having difficulties in your communication, struggle to resolve conflict, or just generally feel more like really great roommates than romantic partners, it’s time to see a marriage counselor.

 What is marriage counseling like?

 Both the couple and the therapist will decide what the process of counseling looks like.
 This process should be unique to your needs.
 Even so, there is a common process that occurs for all couples who go to counseling.
 Your therapist will likely spend a few moments before your session to get an understanding of what brings you in.
 I do this with a free 20-minute phone call.
 The purpose of this phone call is to see if what you are bringing to the session is something that I can confidently walk with you through.
 You can also ask me questions during this call to make sure I’m a good fit for you.
 It’s basically a chance for us to interview one another before we choose to work together.

 After we have that conversation, I’ll send you initial paperwork that explains the process of counseling.
 There will also be several questions for you to answer.
 These questions give me a better understanding of how to work with you and your spouse.